syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Copy

-**Copy** the selected elements from the Diagram to the Diagram’s clipboard.
-The following code illustrates how to execute **Copy command**.
+`copy` the selected elements from the Diagram to the Diagram’s clipboard.
+The following code illustrates how to execute Copy command.

 {% highlight js %}